Is there a test to detect dementia early?

 Referral to a dementia specialist

 If your GP believes there’s a need for further investigation into your symptoms, you’ll usually be referred to something called a memory clinic.
-This is a specialist centre where a dementia doctor will perform a series of tests – such as CAT, MRI and SPECT scans.
+This is a specialist centre where a dementia doctor will perform a series of tests to assess memory, and may be offered a brain scan such as CAT, MRI and SPECT scans.
 These scans can identify areas of the brain where the brain cells have become damaged, and help figure out whether you’re living with dementia.

 As part of the neurological exam, the doctor will usually ask you to complete some short tasks to test your memory and brain function.